networkservicemesh/sdk/pkg/networkservice/common/connect/DESIGN.md

 # Implementation

 ## connectClient
-Each incoming server Connection must be tranlated to its corresponding client Connection for subsequent server Request and Server Close calls.
-For this reason connectClient is implemented, to manage that translation.
+Each incoming server Connection must be translated to its corresponding client Connection for subsequent server Request and Server Close calls.
+For this reason, connectClient is implemented, to manage that translation.
 This results in one 'client' per server Connection.
 Each connectClient processes maximally one Request/Close at a time, enforced with an executor.
 The connectClient performs the proper translation (or storage) of the client Connection and then calls the next.Client(ctx).
-Upon recieving a Close, connectClient, calls a 'cancel' function provided to it at its construction.
+Upon receiving a Close, connectClient, calls a 'cancel' function provided to it at its construction.

 ## connectServer